Living allowance for Ukrainian refugees

 • You (and your partner) do not have a paid job and do not receive any Dutch benefits, and

-• You live in a municipal or private shelter in the Municipality of Utrecht, and
+• You stay in a municipal or private shelter in the Municipality of Utrecht, and

 • You fall under the Temporary Protection Directive (RTB), and